 Sometimes, symptoms of a thrombotic stroke can occur suddenly.
 They can happen during sleep or in the early morning.
 At other times, it may occur gradually over a period of hours or even days.

-Mini-strokes are also called transient ischemic attacks (TIAs).
-One of more of these may happen before a thrombotic stroke.
+Ministrokes are also called transient ischemic attacks (TIAs).
+One or more of these may happen before a thrombotic stroke.
 TIAs may last for a few minutes or up to 24 hours.
 They are often a warning sign that a stroke may occur.
 Symptoms of a TIA are often mild and temporary, but they are similar to those caused by a stroke.

 Another type of ischemic stroke that occurs in the deep penetrating branches of the small blood vessels in the brain is called a lacunar infarct.
 The word lacunar comes from the Latin word meaning “hole” or “cavity.”
 Lacunar infarctions are often found in people who have diabetes or high blood pressure.

 Embolic strokes are usually caused by a blood clot that forms elsewhere in the body (embolus) and travels through the bloodstream to the brain.
 Embolic strokes are often caused by heart disease or heart surgery.
 They happen quickly and without any warning signs.
-About 3 in 20 embolic strokes occur in people with atrial fibrillation.
+Nearly one in every six strokes is caused by atrial fibrillation.
 This is a type of abnormal heart rhythm where the upper chambers of the heart (atria) beat irregularly.

 What is a hemorrhagic stroke?

 Hemorrhagic strokes occur when a blood vessel that supplies the brain ruptures and bleeds.
 When an artery bleeds into the brain, brain cells and tissues don’t get oxygen and nutrients.
-Pressure also builds up in surrounding tissues and irritation and swelling occurs.
+Pressure also builds up in surrounding tissues and irritation and swelling occur.
 This can lead to more brain damage.
-Hemorrhagic strokes are divided into 2 main categories:
+Hemorrhagic strokes are divided into two main categories: